 What Can I Expect During a Diagnostic Audiologic Evaluation?

-If the determination is made that you need hearing aids, allow for sufficient time to discuss your options.
+If we determine that you need hearing aids, allow for sufficient time to discuss your options.

 Before your appointment, a complete medical history will be completed and the audiologist will want to hear about any complaints you have about your hearing.
 He or she will pay special attention to any concerns you have about exposure to noise, tinnitus, and balance problems.
 Make sure that you take a full list of any medications and supplements you are taking with you to your appointment.

-The diagnostic audiologic evaluation is a good chance to establish a relationship with your audiologist.
+The diagnostic audiological evaluation is a good chance to establish a relationship with your audiologist.
 It helps to ask around for recommendations to audiologists in your area and find someone who listens carefully to your concerns.
 Above all, don’t be afraid to ask questions.
-You will want to be clear on any information you receive so that you can be an active participant in finding hearing solutions that work best for you and your lifestyle.
+You will want to be clear on any information you get so that you can be active in finding hearing solutions that work best for you and your lifestyle.